-(I, II) This course introduces students to automotive design and fabrication.
+This course introduces students to automotive design and fabrication.
 Students will design, fabricate, test, and analyze a formula style race car for the Formula SAE Collegiate Design Series international competition.
-Provide engineering students an opportunity to develop engineering skills beyond the classroom in a team oriented, competitive, and hands-on environment.
+Provide engineering students an opportunity to develop engineering skills beyond the classroom in a team oriented, competitive, and handson environment.
 Students will learn about a broad range of automobile design topics to include vehicle dynamics, propulsion, chassis design, electrical systems and aerodynamic devices.
-Both theoretical and ?hands on? skills will be exercised.
+Both theoretical and hands-on skills will be exercised.
 Additionally, students will learn basic mechanical drawing, analysis and fabrication skills.
 Special emphasis will be placed on workplace safety, teamwork and peer leadership.
-Finally, students will gain experience in program management to include budgeting, resource management, scheduling and solving real world ?open-ended? problems.
-Prerequisites: MEGN200.
-1 hour lecture, 1 semester hour.
-Repeatable up to 3 hours.
+Finally, students will gain experience in program management to include budgeting, resource management, scheduling and solving real world open-ended problems.
+Prerequisite: MEGN200.